 It is estimated that the Colosseum could seat between 50,000-80,000 onlookers and produced an average audience of 65,000.
 This large audience was attributed to gladiator contests, and other public spectacles.
-It was home to some of the following activities: gladiator contests, mock sea battles, animal hunts, mythological dramas, reenactments of famous battles, and public executions.
+The colosseum was home to some of the following activities: gladiator contests, mock sea battles, animal hunts, mythological dramas, reenactments of famous battles, and public executions.
 Later there was a decrease in activity during the early medieval era and was later used as religious shrines and fortresses.

 The building of the Colosseum was funded from spoils taken during the Siege of Jerusalem following the Great Jewish Revolt of 70 AD.
 100,000 prisoners of Jewish descent were brought back to the Roman Empire to help provide the workforce that was needed for such a massive project.

 Three stories were completed before the death of Vespasian in 79 AD.
 His son Titus took over the project and held the inaugural games in 80 or 81 AD.
 Many historical recounts boast of thousands of animals being slaughtered for entertainment in the first games.
 Commemorative coins were dispersed during the games.
 However, the Colosseum construction wasn’t complete.
 Vespasian’s younger son, the Emperor Domitian continued with construction and introduced the hypogeum.
 The hypogeum is a series of underground tunnels used by slaves and animals.
-In addition, Domitian had a gallery constructed at the top of the amphitheater to provide more seating.
+In addition, Domitian had a gallery constructed at the top of the Colosseum amphitheater to provide more seating.

 The Colosseum has weathered many years and is still around today.
 Damage to this structure has been attributed to earthquakes, the weather, and stone robbers.
 It is still one of the most iconic symbols of Rome.
 It provides a world famous tourist attraction it also sees its depiction on the Italian five cent euro.

 Christianity has staked a claim in the Colosseum.
 It is viewed as a place of martyrdom as Christianity was heavily persecuted in the Imperial Roman era.
 To this day, the Pope leads a Good Friday procession that ends at the Colosseum.